kulupu-lapo/poki/plaintext/2016/11/jan-mani.md

 sources:
   - https://soundcloud.com/bram-cools/mi-wile-e-ni
 notes: Part of album "Pandemic Lockdown Blues"
-preprocessing-notes: Music lyrics need transcription.
+preprocessing: Music lyrics need transcription.
 ---

 <!-- A song in toki pona about the dangers of jan mani for the rest of the world. -->